docutils/docutils/sandbox/infrastructure/README.txt

 :`<release.sh>`_: The script to make releases_ of Docutils.
     For usage details see `<release.txt>`_

-    TODO : less sudo ? must test-directory be installed ?NO?
+    TODO : test.
+      Allow release without testing, because tests must be done on more than one os.

 :`<release-test.sh>`_: The script to run tests at release time, extracted
     from ``release.sh``.